Explainer: Google Ads for Apartments

 There are!
 All ads use the same basic ad design template.
 Still, within that template, there is room for customization, primarily thanks to a feature called ad extensions.

-• Add a phone number.
+• Adding a phone number.
 (On mobile devices, it will function as a push-to-call button that allows Google users to call your leasing office directly from the search result page.)

-• Add additional links to pages on your site, such as the floorplans pages, amenities page, or contact page.
+• Adding links to your site's pages, such as the floorplans pages, amenities page, or contact page.

-Google recently added image extensions to ads, which is even more beneficial to apartment marketers for highlighting their communities' exteriors, units, and amenities.
+Google recently added image extensions to ads, which are even more beneficial to apartment marketers who want to highlight their communities' exteriors, units, and amenities.

 Conclusion: Should apartment marketers use Google Ads?
 Yes!

 Google Ads are an essential tool for apartment marketers.
-They put you in control of your communities' visibility in search engines and can help you create a competitive advantage by displaying search, video, and image ads that capture prospective residents' interest and attention during each stage of their apartment search process.
+They allow you to control your community's visibility in search engines and can help you create a competitive advantage by displaying search, video, and image ads that capture prospective residents' interest and attention during each stage of their apartment search process.

-Ultimately, a great Google Ads strategy for your apartments helps sustain your occupancy year-round.
-You can get the right qualified visitors to your website precisely when needed, and then save money when you don't.
+A great Google Ads strategy for your apartments ultimately helps sustain your occupancy year-round.
+You can get the right qualified visitors to your website precisely when needed and then save money when you don't.

 Continued reading on digital advertising for apartments